Updated: Jun 9

 Key risks to the analysis are:

-FOMO and lack of options (until a competitor is listed) may drive the price higher in short/medium term
+FOMO and lack of options (until a competitor is listed) may drive the price higher in the short/medium term

 Block-buster product development by the company